davidrb/opqbox2/README.md

   * Do you have any recommendations should we decide to pursue UL certification?
   * Is there a way to shield the measurements circuit (such as adding a shielding can or PCB moat)?
 Is it worth the trouble?

+If you would like to meet in person or via teleconference to discuss this design, we would be happy to arrange that.
+If you can reply with comments to johnson@hawaii.edu, that would be great.

 Thanks so much for your time!
-If you would like to meet in person or via teleconference to discuss this design, we would be happy to arrange that.
-If you can reply with comments via email, that would be great as well.